A spin-optomechanical quantum interface enabled by an ultrasmall mechanical and optical mode volume cavity: Results

-The controlled opto-mechanical two-mode squeezing represented by Eq.~\ref{Hom} enables us to herald the creation of single phonons in the mechanical resonator.
-Such excitations can then be deterministically transferred to the spin for long term storage.
-Crucially, if we employ the Duan, Lukin, Cirac, and Zoller's ~\citep{duan2001long,krastanov2021optically} entangling protocol, we can herald an entangled $|01\rangle\pm|10\rangle$ state in two remote mechanical resonators.
-Each of the two mechanical resonators can then deterministically swap its content with their embedded spins, leading to two remote entangled long-lived spins for use in quantum networking.
+The controlled opto-mechanical two-mode squeezing represented by Eq.~\ref{Hom-bl} enables us to herald the creation of single phonons in the mechanical resonator.
+Such excitations can then be deterministically transferred to the spin via the spin-mechanical interaction in Eq. ~\ref{Hom-rd} for long term storage.
+Crucially, if we employ the Duan, Lukin, Cirac, and Zoller's ~\cite{duan2001long,krastanov2021optically} entangling protocol, we can herald an entangled $|01\rangle\pm|10\rangle$ state in two remote mechanical resonators.
+Each of the two mechanical resonators can then deterministically swap its content with their embedded spins by DC strain-actuating the optomechanical crystal to detune the spin from the mechanical mode (see Supplement), leading to two remote entangled long-lived spins for use in quantum networking.

 The DLCZ protocol is, at its core, two single-phonon heralding experiments running in parallel as seen in Fig.~\ref{fig:repeaters}.
 However, the detector triggering the heralding is placed after a "path erasure apparatus", e.g. a simple 50-50 beamsplitter.
 Therefore, when a phonon is heralded by the detection of a photon, the phonon is in equal superposition of being in the left or in the right node.
 This results in the two mechanical resonators being in the state $|01\rangle\pm|10\rangle$, with the phase depending on which detector clicked.
-For a details on this path erasure consult \citep{duan2001long,krastanov2021opticallyheralded}.
+For details on this path erasure consult \cite{duan2001long,krastanov2021opticallyheralded}.

+Hence, we develop a protocol for single-spin heralding by first initializing our spin-phonon system in the ground state via optomechanical cooling and then performing single-phonon heralding and swapping using optomechanical squeezing and spin-swapping.
+The protocol is shown in Fig. ~\ref{fig:protocol}a-b, where we (1) cool, (2) herald on the creation of an entangled phonon, and (3) conditionally swap to the vacancy spin state.

+\revisiontwo{We begin by red-sideband optomechanical cooling of the phonon mode with the spin-mechanical coupling on for time $t_{B}-t_{A}$.
+This cools the phonon and coupled spin modes to their ground state.
+Then we utilize the blue-detuned Hamiltonian to perform the heralding protocol for a time $t_{C}-t_{B}$ shorter than the time for the spin or optomechanical cavities to thermally repopulate.
+After the heralding, the controlled swap operation is implemented depending on if we get a photon click.
+Then the full system Hamiltonian is